realworldocaml/book/en/compiler-output-formats.md

 <note>
 <title>Don't overdo the syntax extensions</title>

-Syntax extensions are a very powerful extension mechanism that can completely alter your source code's layout and style.
-Core includes a very conservative set of extensions that minimise the syntax changes.
-There are a number of third-party libraries that are much more ambitious, such as introducing whitespace-sensitive indentation or even building entirely new embedded languages using OCaml as a host language.
+Syntax extensions are a powerful extension mechanism that can completely alter your source code's layout and style.
+Core includes a very conservative set of extensions that take care to minimise the syntax changes.
+There are a number of third-party libraries that are much more ambitious -- some introduce whitespace-sensitive indentation while others build entirely new embedded languages using OCaml as a host language.

 While it's tempting to compress all your boiler-plate code into `camlp4` extensions, it can make your source code much harder for other people to quickly read and understand.
-Core mainly focuses on type-driven code generation using the `type_conv` extension, and doesn't fundamentally change the OCaml syntax.
+Core mainly focuses on type-driven code generation using the `type_conv` extension and doesn't fundamentally change the OCaml syntax.

 Another thing to consider before deploying your own syntax extension is compatibility with other extensions.
 Two separate extensions can create a